FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/camel.md

 #### Step 5: Link the generic endpoint to the route

 The previously created route does not yet have a start defined.
-To set the start endpoint, make a request to`POST /api/routes/{route-uuid}/endpoint/start`, where `route-uuid` is replaced with the UUID from the route's self-link, and add the following input in the request body after replacing the generic endpoint's UUID:
+To set the start endpoint, make a request to`PUT /api/routes/{route-uuid}/endpoint/start`, where `route-uuid` is replaced with the UUID from the route's self-link, and add the following input in the request body after replacing the generic endpoint's self-link:

 ```
-"[generic-endpoint-uuid]"
+"[generic-endpoint-self-link]"
 ```

 #### Step 6: Create an artifact